 On this topic, the solar feature is an interesting add-on to the Fenix 6.
 The range has a more pricey variant with a transparent solar charging lens that sits on top of the watch face.
 Garmin calls the tech Power Glass.
 It adds a bit more juice in all battery modes by converting the sun’s rays into energy.
 This is a nifty add-on which we are sure will filter down to other iterations in the coming years as evidenced by Enduro.

-This will reportedly come as standard on most Fenix 7 models, perhaps all.
+Some are expecting this to come as standard on most Fenix 7 models, perhaps all.
+But that doesn’t appear to be the case judging by the leaks.
 The feature is not a must-have, but it is a nice-to-have.
 At the moment, the solar is way too small to make much of a difference.
-There’s talk that the solar ring will be about 3x larger, so much more effective than on the Fenix 6.
+There’s talk that the solar ring will be about 3x larger on Fenix 7, so more effective than on the Fenix 6.

 In addition to this, the latest Fenix brought customisable power-management modes for the first time.
 This allows users to actually see how various settings and sensors impact battery life.
 Very useful when you are trying to figure out when you’ll need to reach for the charger.